johannesweber/TPE/README.md

 Techniken der Programmentwicklung WS1314
 ===

-This repository is a collection of all of my programming exersises i had to do in "Techniken der Programmentwicklung".
+This repository is a collection of all of my programming exersises we had to do in "Techniken der Programmentwicklung".

 All this excersies are written in Java and only exectuable directly in a Java IDE.
 I used PhpStorm to develop these programs.

+Following you will se a little description of each of the exercises. you can find these execrises in folder "TPE"

 Exersise 1: